rgerber/QlikLineExtension/README.md

 Try it out and have fun with the extension.

-The Extension look like the picture below
+![The Extension look like the picture below]
 ![alt text](https://github.com/rgerber/qlikblog.ch-line/blob/main/qlikblog.ch_LineExtension.png?raw=true)

-Thes are the properties of the extension
+![These are the properties of the extension]
 ![alt text](https://github.com/rgerber/qlikblog.ch-line/blob/main/qlikblog.ch_LineExtension_properties.png?raw=true)

 Have fun with te extension.